reyot03/MnMDownloader/README.md

 # MnMDownloader
-Simple python program to scrap Manga, Manhua, Manhwa and Webtoon chapters.
+Simple python program to scrap Manga, Manhua, Manhwa and Webtoon chapters.<br>
 Outputs are in PDF format.

 ## Installation